 The AARP says: “This isn’t the garden-variety type of lapse — like ‘I don’t know where I put my keys’ — that nearly all of us experience from time to time.
 It’s more like when a retiree whose signature is on a bank withdrawal slip for a large amount later says, ‘That doesn’t ring a bell,’ or ‘I don’t recall taking that money out of the bank.'”

-In this day and age, the elderly are under a constant barrage of scams and schemes as criminals devise new ways to exploit them.
+In this day and age, the elderly are potentially vulnerable to a barrage of scams and schemes as criminals devise new ways to exploit them.

 If you think your aging relative or someone else you know is being abused, you can contact the National Elder Fraud Hotline at 833-FRAUD-11 (833-372-8311) or reach out to an equivalent state agency where you live.